ayoo2452/DH110/README.md

 > :mega: View the full documentation on the wireframes and design system [here]()

 ## 🔹 High-fidelity Prototype

-9) High-fidelity prototype (functional/interactive prototype, assignment07)

-Summary statement and link to or an embedded prototype

 > :mega: View the full documentation on the high-fidelity prototype [here]()